strands-project/strands_systems/README.md

            ```
 1. initialse the catkin workspace: `cd src; catkin_init_workspace; cd ..`
 1. build the workspace: `catkin_make`
-1. in your own `~/.bashrc` configure your shell to use the stuff in `/opt/strands` by adding the following at the end:
-    ```
-    # configure MORSE
-    [ -f /opt/strands/.bashrc ] && source /opt/strands/.bashrc
-    # configure the STRANDS catkin workspace
-    [ -f /opt/strands/strands_catkin_ws/devel/setup.bash ] && source /opt/strands/strands_catkin_ws/devel/setup.bash

-    ```
+1. now your systemn is ready to go.
+Test e.g. with `rosls scitos_2d_navigation`

+To develop software in your own development workspace jump to "Using an existing STRANDS installation and developing in it"

 ### update the stable installation
 If you need to update it simply do the following as user `strands`:
   1. `cd /opt/strands/strands_catkin_ws/src`